Why We Love It

 Why We Love an MCJ Degree

 - Competitive salary: Criminal justice professionals with master’s degrees are often better-paid than their counterparts with bachelor’s degrees.
+Pursuing a Master’s degree in Criminal Justice can lead to higher-paying jobs and advancement opportunities in your desired field.

 - Feeling good about yourself: An MCJ is a great way to give back to the community and help ensure the safety of those you care about.

 - Lots of options: An MCJ degree could be your gateway to a wide variety of career paths.
+If you have a Master’s degree in Criminal Justice, you may be qualified for different jobs, such as working for the government in law enforcement, courts, correctional facilities, and other similar fields.

 Online vs. Traditional Campus

 Most people who think about going back to school and getting their MCJ never even get started.
 Not only are there various entrance hurdles like exams and application fees, but it’s also tough to make school work around your schedule.
+This can even be more challenging for someone with personal and family commitments.

 Right?
 Well, not exactly . . .
 Or, at least, it doesn’t have to be.